 Likewise, drivers in the pilot sleeper cab group had an average baseline fuel economy of 7.04 mpg while at Stage 5 these drivers had an average fuel economy of 7.42 mpg.
 The researchers concluded that for the duration of the study the coaching, in-cab alerts and incentives were effective in increasing fuel economy across both the pilot day and sleeper cab groups however additional research should be completed to determine the lasting effects of these interventions to a period of 30 to 60 months post-intervention.[19]

-The aforementioned research findings and carrier practices demonstrate that increases in fuel efficiency can be achieved through a variety of training methods, driver monitoring and use of incentives.
+These research findings and carrier practices demonstrate that increases in fuel efficiency can be achieved through a variety of training methods, driver monitoring and use of incentives.
 In addition to increased fuel efficiency, each of these training methods may also increase driver safety behaviors that further contribute to trucking industry sustainability.

 [Back to top]

 Auxiliary power units – APUs are used for heating, air conditioning and/or electrical power to the truck cab.
 There are two main types of APUs available: diesel-powered and battery-electric.
 A diesel-powered APU consists of a small internal combustion engine equipped with a generator and alternator and provides electricity to power a heater, air conditioner and/or in-cab accessories.
 Due its smaller engine, a diesel-powered APU uses a fraction of the fuel when compared to idling a truck’s main engine.
-Battery-electric APUs are designed so that the main engine charges the batteries during normal driving operations and then provides when the engine is turned off.
-This technology eliminates fuel consumption during idling but operational time is limited by battery energy storage capabilities.
-Diesel-powered and battery-electric APUs can save 80 percent or more of the fuel consumed during idling but have a relatively high upfront cost of $7,000 to $12,000 per unit.[21]

-- Fuel-operated or direct-fired heaters– Fuel-operated or direct-fired heaters can be used to heat the interior of the cab, the engine or both and range in cost from $900 to $1,500.[22]
-These heaters generally burn less than 0.1 gallons of fuel per hour while an idling diesel engine will consume between 0.6 to 1 gallon of fuel per hour.[23]
+Fuel-operated or direct-fired heaters– Fuel-operated or direct-fired heaters can be used to heat the interior of the cab, the engine or both and range in cost from $900 to $2,000.[28]
+These heaters generally burn less than 0.1 gallons of fuel per hour while an idling diesel engine will consume between 0.6 to 1 gallon of fuel per hour.[29]
 On average a fuel-operated air heater will use approximately a gallon of fuel during a 24-hour period.
 Air conditioning is not provided by these devices.

 Individual carriers can lower the maximum speeds of their entire fleet through the use of speed limiters (also known as speed governors) which are devices that interact with the engine to prevent the truck from exceeding a pre-defined speed.
 Since speed governors are installed on all large truck engines manufactured after 1992, carriers simply have to activate the devices and incur no additional cost.
-An ATRI study found speed limiters to be one of the top fuel-saving technologies currently being employed by fleets.[28]
+An ATRI study found speed limiters to be one of the top fuel-saving technologies currently being employed by fleets.[38]
+Separate ATRI research found that speed governors were used by 88 percent of carrier respondents in 2023.
+Nearly all large fleets with more than 100 trucks used speed governors (97%), while less than two thirds of fleets with 100 or fewer trucks used speed governors (64%).[39]

 An assessment performed by Transport Canada found that a national speed limiter mandate of 105 kilometers per hour (65 mph) could save Canadian carriers up to C$200 million ($184 million U.S.) annually through reduced fuel consumption.[40]
 Since the assessment, two Canadian provinces: Ontario and Quebec have passed speed limiter legislation.[41]
 As noted, limiting fleet speed can be a low or no-cost fuel-saving strategy for carriers since the majority of large truck engines have these devices pre-installed and simply need to be activated.